 HIV Awareness and Support

 One patient helped recently at the Community Care Center (CCC) for PLHA’s (People Living with HIV Aids) was Asha.
 She arrived eight months pregnant and struggling with weakness.
 Suddenly, she went into labor in the night.
 It wasn’t safe for her to go to the government hospital where she had planned to deliver, so they delivered the baby at the center.
 The staff made plans for the baby to receive Antiretroviral Therapy to help treat the virus.

 India continues to struggle under the burden of caring for the world’s second largest HIV/AIDS population.
 Other nations experience high infection rates as a percentage of their population, but the sheer number of the several million patients in India is overwhelming.

 Because of this, the staff at GM Priya saw a critical need for HIV awareness.
-So they started a program in 30 surrounding villages and worked to help HIV positive widows and to promote job literacy.
+So they started a program in 30 surrounding villages and worked to help HIV-positive widows and to promote job literacy.
 They also started Self Help Groups.
-In 2006 they got government funding for running the CCC for PLHA's.
-Reaching out in love to those who are often struggling with the stigma of this disease is just one way the staff at GM Priya shows the love of Jesus to those around them.
+In 2006 they got government funding for running the CCC for PLHA’s.
+Reaching out in love to those who struggle with the stigma of this disease is just one way the staff at GM Priya show the love of God to those around them.